ossd-s24/project-evaluation/Zulip_evaluation.md

 ## Summary assesment
-__How friendly is this project for beginner contributors?__
+__How friendly is this project for beginner contributors?__ Quite friendly - there are several issues tagged as a "good first issue" and there is extensive documentation on how to contribute.

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ The community as a whole is pretty active, the maintainers

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ Yes

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ Yes

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ Sometimes (Im sure they do more in the chat)

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Wide veriety of issues to contribute to (no 1 specific skill required)

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Need at least 2 GB of ram